High Life is available to rent or buy.

 Our film opens with Monte (Pattinson) and a baby girl alone and isolated on a drifting ship.
 Here Willow cries for her Daddy while Monte tries to fix the outer hull, offering the baby audio reassurance from his spacesuit.
 But how did a man and a newborn baby come to float in the darkness of space alone?
 Through a series of flashbacks, we are about to find out.

-Anyone familiar with Claire Denis will know the complex themes she instils in her work, ensuring High Life never falls into the standard sci-fi template.
+Anyone familiar with Claire Denis will know the complex themes she instils in her work, ensuring High Life never falls into the standard sci-fi tropes.
 Here the isolation of space offers us an uncomfortable portrait of humanity, reproduction and survival.
-In doing so, High Life strips back the human experience to its base components of sex, reproduction, protection and survival, demonstrating the animalistic nature of all humans in situations beyond their control.
+High Life strips back the human experience to its base components of sex, reproduction, protection and survival, demonstrating the animalistic nature of all humans in situations beyond their control.
 This animalistic narrative is coupled with the biblical imagery of creation, the ship’s garden symbolic of a Garden of Eden floating in the cold, dark void of space.